 - 1. Tier 1 RGS KUA does not charge an application fee. - 2.
 Tier 2 RGS There is a non-refundable application fee of \$320. - 3.
 Tier 3 RGS There is a non-refundable application fee of \$470.
-The Customer shall be responsible for the actual cost to perform the required Study.
-Please contact KUA Engineering for further details and a list of engineering firms that KUA recommends to help you complete the Study.
-If you have specific questions, please email: engineering@kua.com or call 407-933-7777 ext.
-6600 - 4.
+A deposit of \$2,500 is also required to be paid in addition to the \$470 application fee.
+This deposit will be applied toward the cost of an interconnection study (Study) if required.
+The Study is required to determine the impact of a large RGS being interconnected to the KUA electric distribution system.
+The Customer shall be responsible for the actual cost to perform the Study.
+However, the Customer's cost for the Study shall not exceed \$2,500.
+Should the actual cost of the Study be less than \$2,500, the Customer will be refunded the difference. - 4.
 There is no charge to the Customer for the installation of metering required to measure the energy delivered to the Customer and the excess energy delivered by the RGS to the KUA system.